SoftUni-Internal/interactive-content/EN/05-Modules-And-Routing-Workshop/00-Problem.md

 [slide hideTitle]

-# Login - Not Logged in
+# Login: Not Logged in

 This is the URL of the login page `localhost:4200/login`.

-Change the fake **isLoggedIn** property to **true**.
+This will be another **one point** of your app that the fake **isLoggedIn property** can be changed to **true**.

-For now, we do not have a database with user registration, so make sure each registered user is stored in **userService** or some other appropriate place.
+For now, we do not have a database with user registration.

+So, make sure each registered user is stored in **userService** or some other appropriate place.

+Each of them can log in successfully.

 [image assetsSrc="Angular-Modules-And-Routing-Workshop(5).png" /]